NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/trt/README.md

 4. Run inference.
 Two options are provided for running the model.

     a. `inference.py` script
     This script accepts a passage and question and then runs the engine to generate an answer.
+The vocabulary file used to train the source model is also specified (`-v /workspace/bert/models/fine-tuned/bert_tf_v2_large_fp16_128_v2/vocab.txt`).
     For example:
     ```bash
     python3 inference.py -e /workspace/bert/engines/bert_large_128.engine -p "TensorRT is a high performance deep learning inference platform that delivers low latency and high throughput for apps such as recommenders, speech and image/video on NVIDIA GPUs.
 It includes parsers to import models, and plugins to support novel ops and layers before applying optimizations for inference.
 Today NVIDIA is open-sourcing parsers and plugins in TensorRT so that the deep learning community can customize and extend these components to take advantage of powerful TensorRT optimizations for your apps." -q "What is TensorRT?" -v /workspace/bert/models/fine-tuned/bert_tf_v2_large_fp16_128_v2/vocab.txt